SenteonLLC/senteonllc.github.io/version/latest/Main.md

 - `Registration Code` - Registration code for Managed Account

-*Note: Senteon Recommends that you use an account with Administrator privileges to install Senteon Agent*
+*Note: You **MUST** use an account with Administrator privileges on the endpoint to install Senteon Agent*

 ## Senteon Agent GUI/Desktop Install